weichuanchuan/llm-phishing-detector/README.md

 Edit `data/public/whitelist.txt` to add trusted domains that should bypass certain security checks.

 ### LLM Configuration
-The system uses OpenRouter to access various AI models.
+The system uses the official OpenAI API for language model access.
 Configure the model in `src/tests/llm_test_suite.ts`.

 ### ClamAV Configuration
 ClamAV is used for malware scanning.
 Ensure it's properly installed and configured on your system.